 The vaccine candidate selected for Phase 2/3, BNT162b2 at a dose of 30 μ g, will comprise 21,999 vaccine recipients.
+The 12- to 15-year stratum will comprise up to approximately 2000 participants (1000 vaccine recipients) enrolled at selected investigational sites.
 It is intended that a minimum of 40% of participants will be in the >55-year stratum.
 An equal number of participants will receive placebo, ie, randomized in a 1:1 ratio.